Transport for Greater Manchester: Governance

-TfGM inherited the responsibilities of the Greater Manchester Passenger Transport Executive established in 1974.
-At the same time the Greater Manchester Integrated Transport Authority (GMITA) was abolished, with responsibility for oversight of the executive transferred to the combined authority.
+TfGM inherited the responsibilities of GMPTE, which was established in 1974.
+At the same time, GMITA was abolished, with responsibility for oversight of the executive transferred to the combined authority.

 The combined authority and the ten Greater Manchester districts have delegated or referred most of their transport governance functions to a joint committee, the Bee Network Committee.
 Each local authority appoints one of its executive members with responsibility for transport matters to sit alongside the mayor, a member of the GMCA, and up to four other councillors appointed by the mayor.
 These additional mayoral appointees allow the committee's political make-up to reflect the political make-up of Greater Manchester's councils as a whole.